GerbilSoft/rom-properties/README.md

 | Sony PlayStation Portable     |       Yes      |    Yes   |   Icon, Banner  |        No       |
 | Tiger game.com                |       Yes      |    Yes   |       Icon      |        No       |

-\* The Nintendo DSi TAD parser supports development TADs that are normally imported using DSi Nmenu.
-It does not currently support DSi exports from retail systems.<br>
+* The Nintendo DSi TAD parser supports development TADs that are normally imported using DSi Nmenu.
+It does not currently support DSi exports from retail systems.
-\* The PSP parser supports both PSP game and UMD video discs, as well as several compressed disc formats: CISOv1, CISOv2, ZISO, JISO, and DAX.
+* The PSP parser supports both PSP game and UMD video discs, as well as several compressed disc formats: CISOv1, CISOv2, ZISO, JISO, and DAX.

 ### Texture Formats